b000rindza/anzad-pitchaya/README.md

 -> Everything is logical - AI can help.

--> Chaos is manageable -  Obsidian can facilitate.
+-> Important things are manageable -  Obsidian can facilitate.